WINNING PLAYS & PLAYWRIGHTS FOR SPRING/SUMMER 2025:

 This helps keep things uniform so we can see lines and pages at a glance:

-Courier font, 12 pitch
+Courier New font, 12 point.

-1-inch margins
+1-inch margins.

-Character name centered above the line
+Character name centered above the line.

 We try to keep each performance piece around 4-5 minutes.

 Three pages isn’t too short.
-The average scene is taking at
+The average scene is taking at least 1.5 minutes per page.

 Short Lines and Sentences

-It works well when dialogue between characters is 1 or 2
+It works well when dialogue between characters is 1 or 2 sentences.
+Longer responses tend to slow down the performance.
+An occasionally longer response is OK.
+Just use sparingly.

 Conflict